CompuTec/wms-docs/user-guide/starting.md

 ## Starting CompuTec WMS Settings

 1. To run the desktop version of the CompuTec WMS Client, an installation and configuration of the CompuTec WMS Server is required.
-For further information, [ADD LINK] click here.
+For further information, click [here](./../administror-guide/installation/wms-server/wms-server.md).

 2. To start the CompuTec WMS Client desktop version, choose it from a program list or run the CompuTec.Client.Desktop.exe file in the CompuTec WMS Client installation folder.